renatocaliari/contornos/docs/en/outlines.md

 **Rules**:
 - Draw new outlines based on the demands of the public, internal or external.
 - minimize the creation of outlines that depend on recurrent, planned and necessary deliveries (_handover_ or _handoff_) of other outlines that are not within the same external outline.
-Encourage the participants of the outlines that have dependence to have a close context in common - an external outline, favoring that they participate in meetings, decisions and treatment of [drivers](#drivers) together.
+Encourage the participants of the outlines that have dependence to have a close context in common - an external outline, favoring that they participate in meetings, decisions and treatment of [boosters](#boosters) together.
   - example of dependency in a different context and in the same context
     - ![Image exemplifying Handover or Handoff](./assets/handoffhandover.png ':size=480')
   - if a dependency between outlines that are in different external outlines is desired or necessary, it is recommended to create a structural role of [representative](apps#representing-structural-paper) so that the outlines have some connection.

 ## How to adapt or remove an outline?
-Anytime someone perceives that a outline needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason to exist, a proposal can be made to carry out this alteration or removal of the outline.
+Anytime someone perceives that an outline needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason to exist, a proposal can be made to carry out this alteration or removal of the outline.

-To remove a outline, an integrative decision by the external outline is necessary, being able to decide which outlines internal to the outline being deleted they want to bring to the outline that is making the decision.
+To remove an outline, an integrative decision by the external outline is necessary, being able to decide which outlines internal to the outline being deleted they want to bring to the outline that is making the decision.

 To adapt the outline, it is necessary to identify which [attribute](outlines#outline-attributes) you want to change and who has the authority to adapt it.